 Arena: How has Arena Projects helped you manage your company’s NPI processes?

 Lucas: Our NPI process has seven overarching phases with probably 100 tick boxes that have to be checked off with documentation attached.
-So, we’re using Arena Projects not only for simple project management — we’ve also created SOP templates for design control in new product development.
-We’ve created templates that have all of those phases and sub tasks delineated such that we can assign dates.
+So, we’re using Arena Projects not only for simple project management—but we’ve also created SOP templates for design control in new product development.
+We’ve created templates that have all of those phases and sub-tasks delineated such that we can assign dates.
 When those are closed out we can attach the specific records to each.

 Arena: How has Arena Projects helped you manage all the punishing documentation that accompanies any NPI process?

 Lucas: Instead of having what essentially added up to six, eight, or ten four-inch binders plus lab notebooks—now all of those records are attached directly to the Project module in Arena PLM—electronically.
 Permanently and in an organized manner.